 The Los Angeles Chargers hired Brandon Staley as the 17th head coach in franchise history, becoming the first Bolts head coach with a defensive background in over a decade.
-One of the most progressive minds in football, Staley brought an aggressive approach to the Chargers in his first season.
+One of the most progressive minds in football, Staley brought an aggressive approach to the Chargers, leading the Bolts to a pair of winning seasons and a playoff berth in his first two years with the team.
+In those two seasons, Staley coached seven players to be selected to a combined eight Pro Bowls.

 On the defensive side of the ball, outside linebacker Joey Bosa was named to his fourth Pro Bowl after leading the NFL with seven strip-sacks in 2021.
-He finished with 10.5 sacks and his seven forced fumbles ranked second in the league.
-Meanwhile, safety Derwin James Jr., returned from missing the 2020 season due to injury to be named an all-star after totaling 118 tackles, two interceptions, two sacks and three forced fumbles — becoming just the fourth defensive back in the last 20 seasons to post 100 tackles, multiple sacks and multiple interceptions and force at least three fumbles in the same season.
-James also became the first defensive back in at least 20 years to total 100 tackles after missing the entire previous season due to injury.
+In the secondary, James returned from missing the 2020 season due to injury to be named an all-star after totaling 118 tackles, two interceptions, two sacks and three forced fumbles — becoming the first defensive back in at least 20 years to total 100 tackles after missing the entire previous season due to injury.

 As one of the most progressive defensive minds in football, Staley overhauled a Rams defense to become the best defense in football in 2020.
 The unit ranked No. 1 in total defense, passing defense and scoring defense while finishing as the third-best rushing defense.
 The Rams defensive unit improved by more than four points per game in scoring defense from 2019 to post the best single-season average allowed by the team in nearly two decades.